mecatran/gtfsvtor/README.md

 You can browse this [example report](https://mecatran.github.io/gtfsvtor/validation-results.html) to see the validation result of the "verybad" dataset.

-For now, as there are no released bundle, you must compile the validator yourself:

-- Download the source code
-- Install gradle
+To use it:

-- Run `gradle assemble` in the root directory of the project
+- Download the latest release (available in the project github)
-- Unzip the generated zip file (`gtfsvtor.zip` in `build/distributions`)
+- Unzip the file somewhere
 - Run gtfsvtor:

-    ./bin/gtfsvtor --help
+    ./gtfsvtor/bin/gtfsvtor --help
-    ./bin/gtfsvtor [options] <GTFS file>
+    ./gtfsvtor/bin/gtfsvtor [options] <GTFS file>

+On Windows, use the provided `gtfsvtor.bat` file instead.

+Please note that a Java JRE is required to run the application.

 A sample config.properties file is included in the root of the project if you want to configure the validation.